Simple Query¶

 last |

-Returns the value of the latest timestamp |
+Returns the value with the latest timestamp |

 first |

-Returns the value of the earliest timestamp |
+Returns the value with the earliest timestamp |

 avg |

 Returns the average value of the field.
-There is only one parameter, and the parameter type is the field name. |
+There is only one parameter, and the parameter type is the field name |

 min |